niolabs/docs/docs/portal/organization.md

 ## Overview

-The **Overview** page contains your organization name and profile image.
+The **overview** page contains your organization name and profile image.

 Owners and organizers can edit an organization's name and profile image.

 ### Edit organization name

-To change your organizations name, edit the text in the **organization name** field.
+To change your organization name, edit the text in the **organization name** field.
 Click **update**.

 You will see confirmation that your organization name has been updated.
 ### Update organization image

-To change your organization's profile image, click the **edit photo** text.
+To change your organization profile image, click the **edit photo** text.
 Upload your new profile image (jpg, png, bmp, or gif file under 1MB) from your computer or external drive.

 ---